rai-harshit/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 Since this was a Binary Classification problem, Logistic Regression was the algorithm of choice because of its simplicity and ease of implementation.

 **What are the benefits of the parameter sampler you chose?**
+The parameter sampler automates and speeds up the process of trying out different combinations of hyperparameter values in order to obtain the most efficient model.
+In this case, the sampler randomly selected values for two hyperparameters namely, Regularization Strength and Maxiumum number of iteratios.
+The values of Regularaization Strength were randomly picked from a uniform distribution between 0 and 1.
+In case of Maximum number of iterations, the sampler randomly selected values from the set (25,50,75,100,125,150,175).
+As evident from the above description, manually selecting values from the above ranges would be a cumbersome job.
+This problem can be easily mitigated by using a hyperparamter sampler, like the one provided by HyperDrive.

 **What are the benefits of the early stopping policy you chose?**